 Broken links on your website indicate that you are not serious about website maintenance.
 This issue can directly hit the UX of your website and thus Google takes the issue seriously.

 Fortunately, you have a whole host of tools to tackle this issue and detect all the broken links on your site.
-In fact, several plugins such as Broken Link Checker plugin monitor your website and generate an alert when a broken link is detected.
-You can also check broken links and other error details from other tools also.
+In fact, several plugins such as the Broken Link Checker plugin monitor your website and generate an alert when a broken link is detected.
+You can also check broken links and other error details through a host of free and paid tools.
 Once you have the list, you can either set up redirects or remove the links altogether.

 Responsive design has become the way all websites are built for a simple reason: Responsive design makes your website look and function great on any device.
 Since Google places a lot of value on mobile experiences, responsive design is an essential component of any WordPress SEO strategy.
 I recommend opting for a well developed responsive theme to implement this tactic on your site.